Skip to primary navigation Skip to content Skip to footer

 Photo: Once Upon a Whisky

-Any sensible travel requires a wee research into the local weather conditions.
-For Scotland, you will be looking to go with a layered outfit and always with a waterproof and windproof jacket at hand (umbrellas will mostly be made unfunctional very soon by the sudden gusts of wind that may arise).
+Any sensible travel requires some research into the local weather conditions.
+For Scotland, you will want to wear a layered outfit and always have a waterproof and windproof jacket at hand (umbrellas will mostly be made unusable very soon by the sudden gusts of wind that may arise).

-Jokes aside, there is a very valid reason why people say that you can see the four seasons in a day in Scotland, so be prepared to be kissed by the sun and be hit by hail on the same day.
+Jokes aside, there is a valid reason why people say you can see the four seasons in a day in Scotland.
+Be prepared to be kissed by the sun and hit by hail on the same day.

 Most importantly, on your whisky travel, you will surely want to sneak (on a tour, legally!) into one of those musty warehouses where our beloved spirit takes shape and flavours in the casks.
-Even on a warm day, some of these buildings can get pretty chilly, and as much as a few drams may make you feel warmer, always bring an extra layer…just in case!
-You’ll savour the whisky much better if you are not shaking or chattering your teeth.
+Even on a warm day, some of these buildings can get pretty chilly, and as much as a few drams may make you feel warmer, always bring an extra layer!
+You’ll savour the whisky much better without shaking or chattering your teeth.

 Continue reading…